Renting Apartments and Homes for People With Disabilities

 How to Find a Great Rental for Your Needs

-Here are some things to keep in mind whether you’re apartment hunting for yourself, a child, a friend or a dependent with a disability.
+Here are some things to keep in mind whether you’re apartment hunting for yourself, a child or a friend with a disability.

 Finding the Right Fit